+Furniture Division:

-Furniture Division: The Furniture Division revenue for the year ended 30 June 2013 was \$12.4m as compared to \$14.7m for the previous financial year.
+The Furniture Division's revenue for the year ended 30 June 2014 was \$11.4m as compared to \$12.4m for the previous financial year.

-EBITDA is a loss of \$0.6m as compared to a loss of \$0.4m in the previous financial year.
-This result is attributable to a loss of AUD \$1.1m for the New Zealand component of the Furniture Division, which was also amplified by the adverse impact of the AUD / NZD exchange rate.
+EBITDA is a loss of \$1.2m as compared to a loss of \$0.6m in the previous financial year.

+The reduction in revenue and EBITDA loss is attributable to the New Zealand operations of the Furniture Division.
+As outlined previously, the Board is implementing a strategy to eliminate this negative impact on the group's cash-flow.